Brusilica/Huddle/README.md

-One of my firt web pages.
+One of my first web pages.
 I am working only with HTML and CSS.